 The route they travel is called the East Asian-Australasian Flyway and each year millions of shorebirds make this journey.

 The bar-tailed godwit, holds the world record for the longest flight without a break - flying over 11,000km!
-In its lifetime it will have flown the equivalent distance as going to the moon and back ... more than three times!!
+In its lifetime it will have flown the equivalent distance as going to the moon and back.

 Bar-tailed godwit